 - Let's Get Dangerous!: Garnet has an interesting inversion of this.
 When she fights Jasper, her stoic personality goes away and she spends the entire battle smiling and singing.
 And yet surprisingly fights better than when she was serious.

 - Living Emotional Crutch: It seems Ruby and Sapphire, but especially Ruby, have a hard time functioning when by themselves.

 - Mass "Oh, Crap!": The Crystal Gems all have this look on their face when Jasper and Lapis fuse to form Malachite.

-- Melismatic Vocals: Garnet's song, whenever she hits the phrase "of love" into five notes per word.
+- Melismatic Vocals: Garnet's song draws out the phrase "of love" into five notes per word.

-- Musical World Hypotheses: Garnet's song appears to Alternate Universe or All In Their Head.
-Not only is it odd that she's singing it while fighting Jasper and seemingly coming up with at least one line specifically referring to Jasper, but it can be heard even when she's talking to the other gems in the control room.
+- Musical World Hypotheses: Garnet's song appears to Alternate Universe or All in Their Head.
+Not only is it odd that she's singing it while fighting Jasper and seemingly coming up with at least one line specifically referring to Jasper, but it can be heard even in distant scenes and when Garnet is talking to the other Gems in the control room.

 - Not So Stoic: When Ruby and Sapphire fuse back into Garnet, she's more happy and excited than ever before.
 And a little nervous about how Steven will react.

-- While Garnet is fighting Jasper, Jasper's visor is broken before Garnet actually breaks it in the scene just before it happens.
+- While Garnet is fighting Jasper, Jasper's visor is already broken in the scene just before Garnet actually breaks it.

-- When Peridot tries to destabilize Steven, her hand holding the destabilize is a normal hand rather than her signature floating rods.
+- When Peridot tries to destabilize Steven, her hand holding the destabilizer is a normal hand rather than her signature floating rods.

-- Oh, Crap!: Peridot when she realized her Gem Destabilizer doesn't work on Steven, and Jasper!Malachite when Lapis hijacks the fusion.
+- Oh, Crap!: Peridot is quite surprised when she realized her Gem Destabilizer doesn't work on Steven, and Jasper!Malachite when Lapis hijacks the fusion.